 The AMWA Essential Skills (ES) Certificate requires 8 ES credits for completion.
-Credits may be earned through successful completion of Self-Study Workbook quizzes or by participation at in-person Workshops at the Medical Writing & Communication Conference or chapter events.
+Credits may be earned through successful completion of Self-Study Workbook quizzes and/or by participation at in-person Workshops at the Medical Writing & Communication Conference or chapter events.

 Available as Workshop and Self-Study Workbook

 Basic Grammar and Usage for Biomedical Communicators (2 credits)

 Thorough knowledge of parts of speech is truly basic to good writing and editing.
 This workbook focuses on parts of speech and their use in the sentence.
 Types of nouns and pronouns, verb tense, pronouns and case, phrases and clauses, and the types of sentences are some of the primary topics.

 Designed for communicators whose professional writing experience and grammatical savvy range from minimal to moderate, this review of the most useful punctuation rules and options—from the serial comma to the dash—will focus on emphasis, variety, and consistency.

 Through the review and examination of flawed and improved sentence examples, readers will consider the main elements of sentence construction, accommodation to the reading process, and the management of emphasis—all with a view toward matching structure to purpose.

 Statistics for Medical Writers and Editors (1 credit)

 Elementary statistical concepts needed to understand medical and scientific articles are covered, including types of variables, levels of measurement, summary statistics, estimation and confidence intervals, and Student’s t test.
 Emphasis is on understanding statistical presentations and on reporting statistical information.